PRILOSEC & NEXIUM LAWSUIT

 There are many different side effects associated with proton pump inhibitors.
 While some of these may be minor, others can be severe.
 The most serious side effects most often connected to proton pump inhibitors include:

 - Lower magnesium levels – Magnesium is used in more than 300 processes that take place in your body.
 It helps control your blood sugar and your blood pressure.

 - Severe rash

 If you suspect that your kidney problems may be related to use of these medications, it’s important to understand the status of the issue now so that you can understand your options.
 There has been no FDA action at this point in time related to the heart attack concerns or kidney issues potentially associated with these drugs.

 When you’re considering moving forward with legal action against a dangerous drug manufacturer, it’s important to have experience and dedication on your side.
 Working with the Goldwater Law Firm, you get both.
+The manufacturers of PPIs have a team of lawyers working to protect them.
+You need Goldwater Law Firm to help protect your legal rights if you have been seriously injured as a result of taking one of these dangerous drugs.
 Do not hesitate to reach out for help if you believe that you have been seriously injured by a proton pump inhibitor.